First Time User? Enroll now.

 Mad cow disease is a fatal disease that slowly destroys the brain and spinal cord (central nervous system) in cattle.
 It also is known as bovine spongiform encephalopathy, or BSE.

-Experts are not sure what causes mad cow disease or vCJD.
+Experts are not sure what causes mad cow disease or variant Creutzfeldt-Jakob disease (vCJD).

 The leading theory is that the disease is caused by infectious proteins called prions (say "PREE-ons").
 In affected cows, these proteins are found in the brain, spinal cord, and small intestine.
 There is no proof that prions are found in muscle meat (such as steak) or in milk.